medvedevgroup/SibeliaZ/README.md

 Building synteny blocks
 =======================
 You can also construct longer synteny blocks required for certain analyses.
-By default, sibeliaz also installs program (maf2synteny)[https://github.com/fenderglass/maf2synteny].
-To construct the blocks, run
+By default, sibeliaz also installs program [maf2synteny](https://github.com/fenderglass/maf2synteny) written by [Mikhail Kolmogorov](https://github.com/fenderglass).
+To construct the blocks, run:

 	maf2synteny <MAF file output by sibeliaz>